ajg7/My-Snake-Game/notes.md

 declaring the function drawSnake().
-Inside the function has the variable ctx and methods associated with them. fillStyle = color, gradient, or pattern of shapes in the canvas; fillRect defines the rectangle within the canvas; strokeRect draws a stroked rectangle whose starting point is at (x, y) and whose size is specified by width and height.
+Inside the function has the variable ctx and methods associated with them. fillStyle = color, gradient, or pattern of shapes in the canvas;

+fillRect defines the rectangle within the canvas;

+strokeRect draws a stroked rectangle whose starting point is at (x, y) and whose size is specified by width and height.

+declare a constant called len which is the length of the snake & an empty array

+a for loop that pushes "rectangles" to the snake.
+These are objects.
+It goes x:3,y:0 , x:2, y:0 , x:1, y:0 , x:0, y:0

 ```JavaScript